 Rio+20 Voluntary Commitments on Sustainable Transport

-At the the United Nations Conference on Sustainable Development (Rio+20) in Rio de Janeiro, Brazil, the SLoCaT Partnership facilited the submission of 16 Voluntary Commitments on Sustainable Transport.
-The Future We Want, the outcome document of Rio+20 emphasises the importance of these Voluntary Commitments in bringing about transformative change: “We welcome the commitments voluntarily entered into at the United Nations Conference on Sustainable Development and throughout 2012 by all stakeholders and their networks to implement concrete policies, plans, programmes, projects and actions to promote sustainable development and poverty eradication
+At the the Rio+20 conference in Rio de Janeiro, Brazil, the SLoCaT Partnership facilited the submission of 17 Voluntary Commitments on Sustainable Transport.
+The Future We Want, the outcome document of Rio+20 says: “We welcome the commitments voluntarily entered into at the United Nations Conference on Sustainable Development and throughout 2012 by all stakeholders and their networks to implement concrete policies, plans, programmes, projects and actions to promote sustainable development and poverty eradication.

-Implementation of Sustainable Transport Voluntary Commitments is on track
+One year after Rio+20, the Implementation of Sustainable Transport Voluntary Commitments is on track.

 |For the press release of the SLoCaT Partnership and the media coverage on the “Creating Universal Access to Safe, Clean and Affordable Transport” Report please click here.|